FreeCAD/Website/content/news/2023/11/forged-in-freecad-erikas-not-a-moon/index.en.md

 ---
-title: 'Forged In FreeCAD: Erika''s ''Not a Moon'''
+title: "Forged In FreeCAD: Erika's 'Not a Moon'"
 date: 2023-11-09
 author: Jo Hinchliffe
 draft: false